Complete an International Adoption in Ohio in 7 Easy Steps

 Post-placements visits in your home to ensure everyone is adjusting well

-Prospective adoptive parents through intercountry adoption will first need to be verified as eligible to adopt by The U.S. Citizenship and Immigration Services (USCIS) Adoption Department.
+Prospective adoptive parents pursuing intercountry adoption in Ohio will first need to be verified as eligible to adopt by The U.S. Citizenship and Immigration Services (USCIS) Adoption Department.

 Expect to stay in your child’s home country for one to four weeks while you complete the adoption and visa application processes.
 There may also be an exit interview with your child’s country’s adoption authorities.